astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type : float*,
    *Default: 0.0*,
-   Set the pointing direction of the telescope in degree
+   Set the pointing direction of the telescope in degree with respect to the zenith.
+Used to compute airmass, to scale atmospheric layers and stars altitude.

 .. option:: TechnicalFoV